RFSchade/Master_Mind/readme_txt.txt

 github_link.txt: link to github repository requirements.txt: txt file containing the modules required to run the code
-readme_txt: README in a txt file in case there is no acess to a markdown reader
+readme_txt: README in a txt file in case the user cannot read the markdown

 #======> Usage
-The Modules listed in requirements.txt should be installed before scripts are run.
+The modules listed in requirements.txt should be installed before scripts are run.
 The code is written for Python 3.11.1.

 # network_analysis.py:
 To play the game, run Master-script.py from the repository folder.
 The script has 3 arguments: